 However, is putting a price on a robot’s virginity really the best marketing strategy for a brothel that’s focusing on the idea of consent?
 I can see why there’s a need for a discussion around consent in robotics.
 Clearly, as technology and AI improves, there needs to be a conversation around just how much we’ll allow robots to do.
 For example, would a BDSM sexbot exist to satisfy someone’s kink, or be a potentially dangerous threat to a human being?

-Likewise, a lot of the narrative around sexbots so far has been marketed towards the approach that people – often men – can use the robots in whichever way they like.
+Likewise, a lot of the narrative around sexbots so far has been marketed towards the approach that people – often men – can use the robots in whichever way they like – a bit like an extension of virtual fantasies played out in VR headsets currently.
 The Campaign Against Sex Robots argues that consumers are encouraged to consider these dolls as substitutes for women and are often marketed as ‘companions’, ‘girlfriends’ or ‘wives’.
 The coalition also says that female sex robots “add to the ubiquitous culture where sexual violence against women and girls is reiterated in a new form”.

 On the other hand, there are groups fighting for robots to be given equal rights to humans.
 Transhumanists believe that ‘sentient entities’ should not be mistreated and instead be given equal and universal access to life in order for AI to work in tandem with humanity.

 While sex robots remain a divisive subject, certain products on the market have been a particular cause for concern for those opposing robots in sextech.
 Sexbot manufacturer TrueCompanion’s Roxxxy dolls come with four different personalities as standard, including the controversial ‘Frigid Farah’, who “does not always like to engage in intimate activities”.
 Smaller-size sex robots and dolls that appear childlike have also been called out by campaign groups for seeming to endorse paedophilia.